-Greater threats included starvation, dehydration, exhaustion, and disease; cholera alone killed thousands of travelers.
+More significant threats included starvation, dehydration, exhaustion, and disease; cholera alone killed thousands of travelers.
 Out of a total of roughly 350,000 emigrants, about 20,000 people died during their journey.

 Violence resulting from tensions between settlers and travelers and the Plains Indians was also a danger.
-At night, the wagon convoys formed into protective circles, as bulwarks against possible Indian attack.
+At night, the wagon convoys formed into protective circles as bulwarks against possible Indian attack.
 White travelers and settlers reduced the number of buffalo, encouraging intertribal war over hunting grounds, which in turn caused more danger to settlers.
 White travelers also brought new diseases with them, wiping out large numbers of Great Plains Indians.
 The ever-increasing number and size of homesteads on the plains and irrigation projects for farming further threatened buffalo populations, as well as Indian territory.

 In addition, settlers often established homesteads or towns on land set aside for Indians by the United States Government.
 The tensions often erupted into wars throughout the 19th century, when circumstances provoked both sides to attack in a series of bloody confrontations and massacres throughout the West.